imatix/gsl/README.txt

     test ??
 "YES" ?
 "NO"

-If an operand is not a constant then its type depends its value; if it looks like a number then it is treated as a number, otherwise it is treated as a string.
+If an operand is not a constant, then its type depends its value; if it looks like a number, then it is treated as a number, otherwise it is treated as a string.

 Generally, additive, multiplicative and logical operators only apply to numeric operands.
 There are two cases where an arithmetic operator can apply to string values: